decentraland/documentation/content/creator/scene-editor/about-editor.md

 <img src="/images/editor/out-of-bounds.png" width="300" />

 Note that these checks don't look at the visible geometry of the meshes, but rather they look at the bounding boxes of these meshes, as this is more performant.
 Learn more about [Bounding Boxes]({{< ref "/content/creator/3d-modeling/meshes.md#bounding-boxes" >}}).

+## Publish scene

+Once you're happy with your scene, press _Publish scene_.

+- Select _My world_ to make your scene available in one of your [worlds]({{< ref "/content/creator/worlds/about.md" >}}).

+- Select _My Land_ if you own land, or have been given deploy permissions by an owner.
+Then select the parcels where you want it deployed on the map.
+Parcels where you are allowed to deploy are shown in pink.

+See [Kinds of project]({{< ref "/content/creator/sdk7/projects/kinds-of-project.md" >}}) to better understand the different options.

 ## The entity tree